 Validation impacts every process and component of pharmaceutical production, including machines, systems, equipment, and computer systems.
 Part of the validation process is in the documentation—there needs to be integrated support for documentation with 100% clarity and traceability.

-Yet, the unfortunate reality is that many organisations may not realise that their printer validation packs are incomplete and therefore not meeting the FDA regulatory requirements.
-With the considerable risk and implications of non-compliance, Bart Vansteenkiste, Life Sciences Sector Manager, Domino Printing Sciences, outlines how pharmaceutical companies can ensure their URS covers the final element of the production process.
+Yet, the unfortunate reality is that many organizations may not realize that their printer validation packs are incomplete and therefore not meeting the FDA regulatory requirements.
+With the considerable risk and implications of non-compliance, Bart Vansteenkiste, Life Sciences Sector Manager of Domino Printing Sciences UK, outlines how pharmaceutical companies can ensure their URS covers the final element of the production process.

 The risk of non-compliance is significant, albeit difficult to measure.
 From the potential regulatory fines and loss of brand reputation, to the temporarily forced shutdown of a full production line and the cost of remediating the situation, not having validated systems and processes in place could adversely impact any business.

 Every pharmaceutical manufacturer will be aware of the requirement for GMP validated products and processes, whereby the company has to demonstrate in a documented form that the processes, methods, tests, activities, and equipment they deploy are capable of repeatedly producing the desired product.
 Therefore, each critical step in the manufacturing process must be validated to perform as intended under defined conditions.